 What are the Symptoms of an Enlarged Prostate?

 By working with a qualified urologist, you can determine if the pain and symptoms you’re experiencing are caused by BPH.
 The most common symptom of BPH is the feeling or need to urinate every hour or two due to the bladder being unable to empty itself fully but you may have BPH if you’re experiencing one or more of the following:

 - Sudden urgency or other problems with urination

 Many men just wait and monitor their BPH for worsening symptoms but there are a few different ways to treat BPH like procedures, medication, and lifestyle changes.
 Certain BPH medications that doctors will prescribe are Alpha Blockers or 5-Alpha-Reductase Inhibitors but medicine alone may not produce long term results.
-At Florida Urology, we specialize in a new treatment for BPH that’s non surgical called UroLift®.
-The UroLift® system lifts the prostate in order to release pressure on the urethra.
+At Florida Urology, we specialize in a new treatment for BPH that’s nonsurgical called UroLift®.
+The UroLift® system lifts the prostate to release pressure on the urethra.

 After being diagnosed and treated by your doctor you can also try a few lifestyle changes that can help you better control your BPH Symptoms.
 Some of these changes include better eating habits and staying away from diuretics.

 What is the Best Treatment For Enlarged Prostate?